 Office Hours My office is Thompson 321G; the telephone number is 879-3564.
 Making appointments or simple, non-mathematical questions can be handled via electronic mail - my address is beezer@ups.edu.
-Office hours will be 9:30-10:30 on Monday, Tuesday, Thursday and Friday.
+Office hours will be 9-10 every day we have class scheduled.
 I will always be available during these times on a first-come, first-served basis.
-If these times are not convenient, please do not hesitate to make an appointment with me for another time.
-You are also welcome to drop by my office without an appointment at any time that I am in.
+If these times are not convenient, please do not hesitate to make an appointment with me for another time in the morning.
 Office hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.

 Calculators This course requires the use of a graphing calculator.
 It should be capable of displaying the graphs of functions, solving equations and differentiating and integrating numerically.
-I highly recommend the Texas Instruments TI-85, which is what I will be using.
-These are available at the bookstore, though you must ask for them at the checkout counter.
+I highly recommend the Texas Instruments TI-86, which is what I will be using.
+These are available at the Bookstore, though you must ask for them at the checkout counter.
 It is not required that you use this exact model, but whatever you use should have the capabilities listed above.